bcornec/Lab-git/Docker/README.md

 # Docker Lab Contents

-The goal of this lab is to install and use Docker to become familiar with Linux based containers and handle some of the common use cases around it.
-By the end of this lab you will have created a Web application comprised of a number of micro-services.
+The goal of this lab is to install and use Docker to become familiar with Linux based containers and handle some of the common use cases around it.<!-- By the end of this lab you will have created a Web application comprised of a number of micro-services. -->

 ## Lab Writers and Trainers
   - Bruno.Cornec@hpe.com
-  - Rene.Ribaud@hpe.com
+  - Rene.Ribaud@cgi.com

 Table of Contents
 =================